-Greater Manchester was destined for a Category C charging Clean Air Zone (CAZ) that spanned the breadth of the county, but in the aftermath of the pandemic, it was decided that an additional financial burden on the city’s residents would not be appropriate.
-On 30 May 2022, the government officially canned the initiative.
+Greater Manchester was destined for a Category C charging Clean Air Zone (CAZ) spanning the entire area but, in the aftermath of the pandemic, it was decided that an additional financial burden on the city’s residents would not be appropriate.
+On 30 May 2022, the then-Conservative government officially canned the idea of charging drivers.
+However, the city authorities still needed a plan for meeting legally binding emissions targets, particularly for nitrogen dioxide (NOx), which the new plan achieves.

 Manchester’s Clean Air Plan